-The shopkeeper, who was father to Susan's friend Rose, looked much satisfied by this speech, and as if a compliment had been paid to himself, bowed low to Miss Somers, and then with alertness, which a London linen-draper might have admired, produced piece after piece of his best goods to his young customer - unrolled, unfolded, held the bright stuffs and callendered calicoes in various lights.
-Now stretched his arm to the highest shelves, and brought down in a trice what seemed to be beyond the reach of any but a giant's arm; now dived into some hidden recess beneath the counter, and brought to light fresh beauties and fresh temptations.
+The shopkeeper, who was father to Susan's friend Rose, looked much satisfied by this speech, and as if a compliment had been paid to himself, bowed low to Miss Somers, and then with alertness, which a London linen-draper might have admired, produced piece after piece of his best goods to his young customer - unrolled, unfolded, held the bright stuffs and callendered callicoes in various lights.
+Now stretched his arm to the highest shelves, and brought down in a trice what feemed to be beyond the reach of any but a giant's arm; now dived into some hidden recess beneath the counter, and brought to light fresh beauties, and fresh temptations.

-Susan looked on with more indiffer-
+Sufan looked on with more indiffe-

-ence than most of the spectators.-She was thinking much of her lamb, and more of her father.
+was thinking much of her lamb, and more of her father.